ardalis/kata-catalog/katas/Hangman.md

 1. Create a class `Hangman` to represent the game.
    1. When created, the class should accept a secret word and store it in ALLCAPS.
-   2. When created, the class should store the number of incorrect guesses this game instance will allow.
+   2. When created, the class should store the number of incorrect guesses that will result in losing the game.
    3. When created, the class should expose a property indicating that the game is in progress.
 2. Add a Guess method to the class which returns a result.
    1. A guess should accept a letter.